An Overview of Real Estate Crowdfunding Law*

 What are some marketing tips for sponsors looking to launch crowdfunding campaigns?

-While a weekly call to each investor isn’t practical, her point is well taken.
+While a weekly call to each investor isn’t practical, the point is important.
 Investors want you to report to them on a regular basis, whether that’s monthly or quarterly.
 If a sponsor pledges to do so, they must follow through accordingly.

 The same idea applies to communicating with your general audience.
 Continue to put out educational materials, even when you’re not actively offering a deal, to further develop relationships and build trust.
 This will help convert more prospects into actual investors.